 Guest Post: I’ve Never Been Attracted to My Husband

 I was recently approached by a friend about the possibility of publishing an anonymous guest post on my blog.
 She didn’t tell me the subject; despite very rarely accepting guest posts and because it’s somebody I admire and know to be a good writer, I agreed without hesitation.
-The title of the article alone was heartbreaking: I’ve never been attracted to my husband.
+The title of the article alone was heartbreaking: I’m not attracted to my husband and never have been.

 When she sent me the finished piece, it was with a warning that I may never look at her the same way.
 I was curious and a little concerned just in case she was right – though I doubted it.
 As I suspected, her story is a very sad one – but certainly not a reason to judge her harshly.
 Quite the opposite in fact: it takes bravery to acknowledge this truth and to share it, to speak candidly about such a taboo and difficult topic.
 But I’ve a feeling that this post will receive lots of comments showing support, and lots more anonymous ones empathising.